sovware/directorist/readme.txt

 👉 [Demos](https://directorist.com/demos/) | [Docs](https://directorist.com/documentation/directorist/) | [Themes](https://directorist.com/product/category/themes/) | [Extensions](https://directorist.com/product/category/extensions/) | [Roadmap](https://directorist.com/roadmap/) | [Support](https://directorist.com/dashboard/) 👈

 Meet our powerful **Directorist Business Directory** plugin, highly optimized that can scale to millions of listings ensuring the most dynamic experience of managing online directory business.
-Using Directorist, you can create lists of businesses based on the location, category, and other interests without writing a single line code.
-You can also make classified websites like a car selling a website, a booking site, a land selling website and what not!
+Using Directorist, you can create lists of directories based on the location, category, and other interests without writing a single line of code.
+You can also make classified websites like a car selling directory, booking directory, land selling directory, team directory, job portal, directory portal, staff directory, medical directory, doctor directory, address book, and what not!

-Directorist is one of the leading and fast-growing business directory plugins in WordPress.
+Directorist Business Directory is one of the leading and fast-growing business directory plugins in WordPress.
 It is fully compatible with popular WordPress themes that allows you to transform your existing website into a personalized business directory with tons of advanced features and functionalities.

 ### WHY SHOULD YOU USE DIRECTORIST - THE BUSINESS DIRECTORY PLUGIN?